 Do you have a sling patio door that is hard to open and close?
-Or it seems like you need the strength of 10 men and a horse to slide it open?
+Or does it seem like you need the strength of 10 men and a horse to slide it open?
 We have a simple solution for you that you can do yourself simply and cheap DIY project.
 Using only One Product.
 SLIDE EZZZ Patio Door Repair Kit

 Why is my Sliding Door hard to Move?

 There are many reasons for your sliding door to jam up and become hard to move.
-The top 5 reasons I have found over the years that cause a Sliding door to bind up and causing wear are.
+The top 5 reasons I have found over the years that cause a Sliding door to bind up and cause wear are.

 - Your Sliding Door Tracks become worn or damaged

 - Metal Sliding Patio door Wheels or Rollers are seized or hard to turn

 - Tracks full of dirt and grease.

 - Sliding door clearance is not correct and scraping against tracks or door frames.

 This is often an easy fix but may require two people to help you lift the heavy glass sliding door back onto the track.

 Check the wheel if the patio door that they are not working, is jammed or broken.
 Use a large screwdriver or crowbar to gently lift the sliding door back onto the track.
 Check that the door is level and adjust with a small screwdriver on the side of the door.